dj-io/blu/README.md

 1. Interactive Directory Selection

-Apollo CLI automatically detects directories and provides multiple options:
+Apollo o1 automatically detects directories and provides multiple options:
 - Use the current working directory.
 - Select an existing directory from a list.
 - Create a new directory if needed.